Shad0wRim/chess/README.md

 It also allows for playback of pgn files and creation of pgn files from the played games, as well as fen state format

-# Installation
-Currently unavailable, but once finished -> use cargo install *name* to download the client, which can play on its own and connect to the server if it is running

 # Usage
 Run the program using the command:
 ```